Skip to main content

 Updated

-Customer Relationship Management, or CRM, is the system a business uses to manage customer data, interactions, lifecycle stages, and relationship history.
+Customer Relationship Management, or CRM, is the system a business uses to manage customer data, interactions, lifecycle stages, follow-ups, and relationship history.
 It helps teams understand who their customers are, where they came from, what they have done, and what should happen next.

 CRM is not just a contact database.
 It is the operational system behind customer relationships.

-A CRM becomes valuable when it connects data, process, automation, reporting, and team activity into one structured environment.
-Without that structure, customer information becomes scattered across forms, spreadsheets, emails, booking systems, ad platforms, sales notes, and internal conversations.
-The business may still have data, but it does not have a reliable customer view.
+Without that structure, customer information becomes scattered across forms, spreadsheets, emails, booking systems, ad platforms, sales notes, service records, and internal conversations.
+The business may still have customer data, but it does not have a reliable customer view.

 What Is CRM?